-Incoming students are reviewed for merit-based grants/scholarships upon their admission to the Law School and the award is renewable for the duration of their career provided the required GPA is maintained.
+Incoming students are reviewed for merit-based scholarships upon their admission to the Law School and the award is renewable for the duration of their career provided the required GPA is maintained.

-Merit-Based Scholarships are reviewed for retention once Spring grades are released.
+Merit-based Scholarships are reviewed for retention once Spring grades are finalized.
 Students must maintain the required cumulative GPA to have their scholarships renewed for the next academic year.
 Scholarship awards are based on a student's division at the time of the award.
-Changes in division will be reviewed on a case by case basis.
-A regular division student may change to an extended division student in their last semester without change in scholarship amount provided the amount of the scholarship is less than the cost of the semester.
-A change in division to FLEX will result in the loss of scholarship.
+Changes in division may impact your scholarship award and will be reviewed on a case-by-case basis.
+A regular division student may switch to extended division in their final semester without a change in scholarship provided the amount of the scholarship is less than the tuition charges for that semester.
+A change to FLEX division will result in the loss of scholarship.

-Endowed scholarships are listed in the Widener University Commonwealth Law School Financial Aid Sourcebook and online with applications due in the spring.
-There are also various foundations, bar associations and organizations which provide assistance to qualified students.
+Endowed scholarships are listed on the Widener University Commonwealth Law School website with applications due in the spring.
+There are also various foundations, bar associations, and organizations which provide assistance to qualified students.